Understanding The Psychology Of Love

 A Final Word

 Love, at its core, is complicated because human beings are complicated.
-Each and every person has their own life experiences, thoughts, and feelings which comprise who they are.
+Each and every person has their own life experiences, thoughts, and feelings that comprise who they are.
 Some people are compatible with others.
 Some loving relationships will last for a season, while others will last for a lifetime.
 Every person who comes across one's path has a lesson to teach them.
 The ability to be open-minded and receptive to the lesson is important and will contribute to personal growth, awareness, and development.

 Due to the intricacies and complexities of love and relationships, many people can sometimes struggle with making certain decisions.
 Many people, things, and partnerships change and shift with the passing of time.
 Depending on the nature of the relationship and other involved factors, certain changes can be difficult to overcome.
 There is no one formula.
 The manner in which people deal with events varies from one individual to another.